Munak, Karnal

 Munak and adjacent Kheri Munak is a village and development block in Assandh sub-district of Karnal district, Haryana, India.
 Munak canal, which diverts Western Yamuna Canal's water to New Delhi, originates here at Munak regulator.

 History

-Munak Canal was constructed in British Raj, Canal Rest house also construed in British Raj and still it is in very good condition.
+Munak Canal was constructed in British Raj, Canal Rest house also constructed in British Raj and is still in very good condition.

-The rest house is maintaining by Irrigation Department of Haryana.
+The rest house is maintaining by the Irrigation Department of Haryana.